allegro/bigcache/README.md

 ## How it works

-BigCache relays on optimization presented in 1.5 version of Go ([issue-9477](https://github.com/golang/go/issues/9477)).
+BigCache relies on optimization presented in 1.5 version of Go ([issue-9477](https://github.com/golang/go/issues/9477)).
 This optimization states that if map without pointers in keys and values is used then GC will omit it’s content.
 Therefore BigCache uses `map[uint64]uint32` where keys are hashed and values are offsets of entries.